After The Clouds

 Viña Tondonia Reserva Rioja Tempranillo Blend 2004

 Medium ruby garnet quite narrow terracotta rim .
 Quite herbal , dried strawberry and red cherry nose , touch of iodine , sous bois , dried mushroom notes , discreet roasted coffee note after a while.
 Quite pretty red fruits on the palate with good freshness , strawberry , earthy cherry and a marine , iodine like note , sous bois underneath .
 Quite elegant and well balanced acidity with fine tannic grip .
 Good red fruit , earthy tinged finish .
 This is showing more advanced than the 2001 Reserva , and would like to try another bottle of this , as I suspect this half is a bit below par.
-On the basis of this bottle drink now and over the next 5 or so years . — 4 days ago
+On the basis of this bottle drink now and over the next 5 or so years . — a month ago

 Tom, Shay and 4 others liked this